rule

 Text 36

-Thus with eyes red-hot of anger speaking to his playmates, touched the son of the rishi the water of the Kaus'ika river and discharged he the following thunderbolt of words:
+Thus with eyes red-hot of anger speaking to his playmates, the son of the rishi touched the water of the Kaus'ika river and released the following thunderbolt of words:

 Text 37